afifshaqir/afifshaqir/README.md

 \>passionate in problem solving and coding (currently learning C++ language)
 \>hope to ace my degree to enlighten my future in Computer Science carrier.

-* 🌍  I'm based in SHAH ALAM,MALAYSIA
+* 🌍  I'm based in Shah Alam,Malaysia
 * ✉️  You can contact me at [afifshaqir@gmail.com](mailto:afifshaqir@gmail.com)
 * 🧠  I'm learning Data Enginnering
 * 🤝  I'm open to collaborating on projects in database system or computer science related